 “Mike’s first time around the SEC, there wasn’t much scouting done by opponents,” recalled Lorio, who was a multi-positional outfielder for the Tigers.
 “Everybody tried throwing fastballs past the freshman.
-Back then in a season with less games than LSU plays now and using a wood bat, he hit eight home runs (also for a .333 average).
+Back then in a season with fewer games than LSU plays now and using a wood bat, he hit eight home runs (also for a .333 average).
 He just whipped that bat around.”

 Former LSU running back Brad Davis was in the 1971 recruiting class with Miley.
 In the Baby Bengals season opener in Oxford against the Ole Miss freshmen, Davis quickly learned why Miley was so heavily recruited.